sithmel/obj-uuid/README.md

 obj-uuid
 ========

+### This module is deprecated
+The main reason is because the name is very misleading

+Important caveat: it does generate ids in the uuid format, but it is not universal.
+It is unique only for the current process

 This module translate any object/js value to an unique identifier (string).
 For objects it generate a random id and stores it in a WeakMap.
 So it is consistent within the same process and it can be easily garbage collected.